oze4/godaddygo/README.md

 		isprod: true,
 	}

-	api := gdgEndpoints.Connect(myCustomClient)
+	api := endpoints.Connect(myCustomClient)

+	//
 	// Use `api` here!
 	//
-	// The rest is the same as using the default client
-	//
+	// ...
 }

+// myClient is your custom client
 // As long as your client satisfies `client.Interface`
 // You can use it to connect to the `endpoints` Gateway type myClient struct {